Opinion | Lebanese spy chief’s Washington visit spreads hope, controversy and covid-19

 Ibrahim’s ties to Hezbollah are hardly in dispute.
 He is a close associate of Hezbollah security chief Wafiq Safa, whom the Trump administration sanctioned last July as a terrorist.
 Ibrahim regularly negotiates on behalf of Hezbollah, funneling money back into the terrorist organization.
 His agency barely tries to conceal its close ties to the group.

 That’s why there’s a new bill in Congress that calls for sanctioning Hezbollah and Ibrahim specifically, sponsored by Rep. Joe Wilson (R-S.C.), who chairs the Republican Study Committee’s national security task force.
-Ibrahim is not just a criminal and a terrorist; he embodies Hezbollah’s stranglehold over the Lebanese state and has a direct line to the Assad regime, Wilson told me.
+Ibrahim is not just a criminal and a terrorist, Wilson asserted, but also embodies Hezbollah’s stranglehold over the Lebanese state and has a direct line to the Assad regime.

 “Ibrahim is a crucial Hezbollah financial facilitator with American blood on his hands, including that of the late Amer Fakhoury,” he said.
 “While he enables Assad the hostage-taker, he cynically comes to Washington, D.C., masquerading as a hostage negotiator.
 But make no mistake, endangering American lives is a way of life for Ibrahim and he must eventually be held accountable.”